 Whether it’s day or night you will enjoy the view of the Hungarian Parliament Building and the Chain Bridge from the Buda site, it’s totally amazing!
 The Danube Promenade on the Pest site is a perfect place to watch the sunsets although, don’t forget to take a look at the Shoes on the Danube Bank memorial while walking there.
 Long walks are not for you?
 Catch the yellow tram number 2 or take a romantic cruise on the Danube.

-3. Explore the Buda Castle Hill.
+3. Visit the Buda Castle Hill.

 Take the Funicular railway from Chain Bridge up to the Castle Hill.
 Walk along the cobblestone streets of Várnegyed district, visit Buda Castle, Trinity Square, Matthias Church and enjoy the panorama of the city from Fishermen’s Bastion.
-If you have more time you can also visit Hungarian National Gallery, Széchenyi National Library and Budapest History Museum.
+If you have more time you can also visit the Hungarian National Gallery, Széchenyi National Library and Budapest History Museum.

 4. Relax at one of the famous thermal baths.

 Budapest is the only capital in the world with healing water flowing beneath its grounds.
 There are eleven thermal-heated baths in the city, six of which with a history dating back to hundreds of years.
 The largest one is the Széchenyi Bath with an outdoor pool where you can play chess in the water with the locals.
 The Gellért Baths with its Art Nouveau architecture and an outdoor wave-pool during the summer months is also a must-see.
-If you have more time, I suggest you to visit also another thermal baths: Rudas, Lukács, Király and the lesser-known Veli Bej.
+If you have more time, I suggest you to visit also other thermal baths: Rudas, Lukács, Király and the lesser-known Veli Bej.

-5. Walk down the Andrássy Avenue.
+5. Walk down Andrássy Avenue.

-Andrássy Avenue is a boulevard full of stunning Art Nouveau style architecture and one of Budapest’s main shopping spots, with fine cafes, restaurants, theatres, Embassies and luxury boutiques.
-You can start you walk at St. Stephen’s Basilica, then go to the Elizabeth Square, pass the Hungarian State Opera House and walk down the boulevard reaching the famous Heroes’ Square and the green area of the City Park where you can relax at the Széchenyi Bath, visit the Budapest Zoo or sightsee the extraordinary Vajdahunyad Castle.
+Andrássy Avenue is a boulevard full of stunning Art Nouveau style architecture and one of Budapest’s main shopping spots, with fine cafes, restaurants, theatres, Embassies, and luxury boutiques.
+You can start your walk at St. Stephen’s Basilica, then go to the Elizabeth Square, pass the Hungarian State Opera House and walk down the boulevard reaching the famous Heroes’ Square and the green area of the City Park where you can relax at the Széchenyi Bath, visit the Budapest Zoo or sightsee the extraordinary Vajdahunyad Castle.

-6. Sightsee the Hungarian Parliament Building.
+6. Visit the Hungarian Parliament Building.

-Explore the Hungarian Parliament Building: the symbol of Budapest and the largest building in Hungary.
+Visit the Hungarian Parliament Building: the symbol of Budapest and the largest building in Hungary.
 Tip: The one hour guided tours are free for EU citizens and 3 500 Ft (10 €) for the others, don’t forget to take your ID.
 Booking ahead by e-mail is strongly recommended.